Mediterranean Diet – What It is, It’s History and Benefit

 As the name suggests, the Mediterranean diet is a diet based on the traditional foods of the countries surrounding the Mediterranean Sea.
 Some examples are Italy, Portugal, France, Spain, and Greece.

-In America and the Western World, our diet has become increasingly high in fat and sugar.
-The red meat content is also extremely high – butter, sweets, cheese, burgers, steaks – you name it, we’re eating it.
+In America and the Western world, our diet has become increasingly high in fat and sugar.
+The content of red meat is also extremely high—butter, sweets, cheese, burgers, steaks—you name it, we’re eating it.

 Unfortunately, this Western diet is causing all kinds of health issues for the everyday man and woman.